aboerzel/udacity-deep-reinforcement-learning-p1-navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-# Project 1: Navigation
+# Udacity Deep Reinforcement Learning Nanodegree - Project 1: Navigation

 ## Introduction

-This project is part of the [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), by Udacity.

-The goal in this project is to create and train an agent to navigate and collect bananas in a large, square world.
+The goal of this project is to create and train an agent who will navigate a large, square world and collect bananas.

 ![Trained Agent][image1]

-## Understanding the environment
+### The environment
 This environment has been built using the [Unity Machine Learning Agents Toolkit (ML-Agents)](https://github.com/Unity-Technologies/ml-agents), which is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.

 In this environment, an Agent navigates a large, square world collecting bananas.
-Each episode of this task is limited to 300 steps.
 A reward of **+1** is provided for collecting a yellow banana, and a reward of **-1** is provided for collecting a blue banana.
-Thus, the goal of the agent is to collect as many yellow bananas as possible, avoiding the blue ones.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.